medialab/xan/docs/cmd/parallel.md

     -F, --single-file            Parallelize computation over a single uncompressed CSV file on disk instead.
     -P, --preprocess <op>        Preprocessing, only able to use xan subcommands.
-    -S, --shell-preprocess <op>  Preprocessing commands that will run directly in your own shell using the -c flag.
+    -H, --shell-preprocess <op>  Preprocessing commands that will run directly in your own shell using the -c flag.
 Will not work on windows.
     --progress                   Display a progress bar for the parallel tasks.
     -t, --threads <n>            Number of threads to use.
 Will default to a sensible